 Inside the “Humidity Fights Flu” campaign

 Tim Scott, head of sales at Condair plc, comments, “There is overwhelming scientific evidence that person-to-person airborne flu infections are reduced when indoor humidity is maintained at 40-60%RH.
 Yet there is still no legislative requirement for public places or healthcare facilities to manage their humidity levels appropriately and take advantage of this effective weapon in the fight against seasonal flu.
+If you’re out in public in the middle of flu season or during a virus outbreak then you may want to look for the best mask for you so that even if humidity levels aren’t appropriately managed everywhere then you’ll still have a means of limiting the spread of infection yourself.

 “The building services sector should not just accept this as an inevitable blight on our society every winter and ought to be doing more to address the spread of seasonal influenza through humidity control.
 Without humidification most indoor environments will drop below 40%RH for a substantial duration during the winter.
 It is in this dry danger zone that infectious airborne flu germs survive for many hours.
 It has been proven that maintaining a room’s air at above 40%RH results in the airborne flu virus becoming deactivated five times faster, which results in a significant reduction in cross-infections, less absenteeism and improved occupant health.”